bhaumikmaan/amazon-ccp/README.md

 * **Monitoring & Notifications**: Allows you to set up notifications and basic monitoring.
 * **Predictable Pricing**: Offers low and predictable monthly pricing bundles.
 * **High Availability (Limited)**: Provides high availability within a single Availability Zone but typically **does not include auto-scaling** or deep integration with the full suite of advanced AWS services like auto-scaling groups or complex VPC networking.

+---

+## Deploying and Managing Infrastructure at Scale

+AWS provides a powerful suite of services to help you define, deploy, and manage your infrastructure and applications at scale, often leveraging Infrastructure as Code (IaC) and Continuous Integration/Continuous Delivery (CI/CD) principles.

+### AWS CloudFormation

+CloudFormation is AWS's native Infrastructure as Code (IaC) service, allowing you to model and provision AWS and third-party resources in a declarative way.

+* **Declarative Infrastructure**: You define a template (in JSON or YAML) that outlines exactly how you want your AWS infrastructure to look (e.g., EC2 instances, S3 buckets, RDS databases).
+CloudFormation then provisions and configures these resources in the correct order.
+* **Benefits**:
+    * **Infrastructure as Code (IaC)**: Resources are not created manually, ensuring consistency.
+Changes to your infrastructure are reviewed through code, promoting collaboration and version control.
+    * **Cost Management**: Each resource within a CloudFormation stack can be tagged with an identifier, making it easier to determine costs.
+The cost of resources can also be estimated from the template.
+    * **Productivity**: Provides the ability to easily destroy and recreate entire infrastructure environments on the fly.
+It enables automated generation of environments via declarative programming.
+    * **No Reinvention**: Leverage existing documentation and pre-built templates for common architectures.
+    * **Comprehensive Support**: Supports virtually all AWS resources, as well as some third-party resources.

+### AWS Cloud Development Kit (CDK)

+The AWS Cloud Development Kit (CDK) is an open-source software development framework that allows you to define your cloud infrastructure using familiar programming languages.

+* **Code-First Approach**: Define your AWS infrastructure using languages like JavaScript, TypeScript, Python, Java, C#, or Go, rather than directly writing JSON/YAML for CloudFormation.
+* **Transpiles to CloudFormation**: Your CDK code is compiled ("synthesized") into a standard CloudFormation template (JSON/YAML), which is then deployed by CloudFormation.
+* **Unified Deployment**: Enables deploying both infrastructure (e.g., Lambda functions, ECS/EKS clusters) and application runtime code together within the same development workflow.

+### AWS Elastic Beanstalk

+AWS Elastic Beanstalk is a Platform as a Service (PaaS) offering that simplifies the deployment and scaling of web applications and services.

+* **Developer-Centric View**: Provides an easy-to-use interface for deploying applications without needing deep knowledge of the underlying AWS services.
+* **Leverages Core AWS Services**: Uses various AWS components like EC2, Elastic Load Balancing (ELB), RDS, Auto Scaling Groups (ASG), etc., but presents them in a single, unified view, simplifying management.
+* **Configurability**: You retain control over every configuration aspect, from instance types to database settings, if desired.
+* **Managed Service**:
+    * Handles instance configuration and OS patching.
+    * Deployment strategies (e.g., all-at-once, rolling) are configurable and performed by Beanstalk.
+    * Manages capacity provisioning, load balancing, and auto-scaling.
+    * Provides application health monitoring and responsiveness checks.
+* **Your Responsibility**: The developer is primarily responsible only for the application code.
+* **Health Monitoring**: Beanstalk includes a health agent that pushes metrics to CloudWatch, checks for application health, and publishes health events.

+### AWS CodeDeploy

+AWS CodeDeploy is a fully managed deployment service that automates software deployments to a variety of compute services, including Amazon EC2 instances, AWS Lambda, AWS Fargate, and on-premises servers.

+* **Automated Deployment**: Automates the process of deploying application code.
+* **Hybrid Service**: Works with both EC2 instances and on-premises servers.
+* **Agent Requirement**: Servers/instances must be provisioned and pre-configured with the CodeDeploy agent for deployments to work.

+### AWS CodeBuild

+AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to be deployed.

+* **Code Building in the Cloud**: A service for building and testing code.
+* **Benefits**:
+    * **Fully Managed**: AWS handles all the infrastructure; no servers to provision or manage.
+    * **Serverless & Secure**: Operates serverlessly, with integrated security features.
+    * **Continuously Scalable & Highly Available**: Automatically scales to meet demand and offers high availability.
+    * **Pay-as-you-go Pricing**: You only pay for the compute time consumed during the build process.

+### AWS CodePipeline

+AWS CodePipeline is a fully managed continuous delivery service that automates your release pipelines for fast and reliable application and infrastructure updates.

+* **Orchestration**: Orchestrates the different steps in your software release process, from code commit to deployment in production.
+* **CI/CD Foundation**: Forms the basis for Continuous Integration (CI) and Continuous Delivery (CD) pipelines.
+* **Typical Flow**: Often connects services like CodeCommit (source) -> CodeBuild (build) -> CodeDeploy (deploy) -> Elastic Beanstalk (or other deployment targets).
+* **Fully Managed**: AWS handles the infrastructure for the pipeline itself.
+* **Compatibility**: Compatible with various AWS services, GitHub, and many third-party services.
+* **Benefits**: Enables fast delivery and rapid updates of applications.

+### AWS CodeArtifact

+AWS CodeArtifact is a secure, scalable, and cost-effective artifact management system.

+* **Artifact Management**: Used for storing and retrieving software packages and code dependencies.
+* **Tool Compatibility**: Works with common dependency management tools like Maven, Gradle, npm, yarn, pip, and more.
+* **Developer Workflow**: Developers and CI/CD services (like CodeBuild) can retrieve project dependencies directly from CodeArtifact, streamlining the build process.

+### AWS Systems Manager (SSM)

+AWS Systems Manager is a suite of tools that helps you view and control your infrastructure on AWS and on-premises at scale.

+* **Centralized Management**: Provides operational insights into the state of your infrastructure.
+* **Cross-Platform**: Works for Linux, Windows, macOS, and even Raspberry Pi devices.
+* **Suite of Products**: Offers over 10 different capabilities for management.
+* **Important Features**:
+    * **Patching Automation**: Automates the process of applying security patches and updates for enhanced compliance.
+    * **Run Command**: Allows you to remotely and securely execute commands across your entire fleet of servers.
+    * **Parameter Store**: Securely stores configuration data and secrets.

+#### SSM Parameter Store

+* **Secure Storage**: Provides secure storage for configuration data and secrets like API keys, passwords, and other application configurations.
+* **Serverless & Scalable**: A fully managed, serverless, scalable, and durable service.
+* **Easy SDK Access**: Easily integrated with application code via SDKs.
+* **Access Control**: Control access permissions using IAM, with optional version tracking and encryption for parameters.

+#### SSM Session Manager

+* **Secure Shell Access**: Allows you to start a secure, browser-based shell on your EC2 instances and on-premises servers.
+* **Enhanced Security**:
+    * **No SSH Keys/Bastion Hosts**: Eliminates the need for SSH access, opening port 22, or managing bastion hosts and SSH keys, significantly improving security posture.
+    * **Centralized Access**: Provides centralized access control and auditing.
+* **Session Logging**: Can send session log data to Amazon S3 or AWS CloudWatch for auditing and compliance.
+* **Usage**:
+    * To view instances managed by SSM: Navigate to `SSM -> Fleet Manager`.
+    * To start a session: Go to `SSM -> Session Manager -> Select the EC2 instance and click "Start Session"`.
+    * Once connected, running `hostname` will show the IP of the EC2 instance itself.
+* **Note**: Without Session Manager, connecting to an instance via SSH (port 22) would require the port to be explicitly open in security groups.